 Why is there a delay between the data collection and the release of the report card?

 In preparation for a report card, data needs be collated and validated, and undergoes comprehensive analysis before it is ready to be released in the report card.
-This takes six to nine months, depending on the data set.
+This process takes six to nine months, depending on the type of data.
 Time is also needed to review the processes for collecting data, along with the data itself.
-This process is undertaken by both the Technical Working Group (TWG), and the Reef Independent Science Panel (ISP).
+This process is undertaken by both the Technical Working Group, and the Reef Independent Science Panel.